Paper Clay – An Alternative to Paper Mache for Young Artists

 And now I get (finally) to the point of this post: I suggest that paper clay is a better alternative sculptural material for very young children.
 You make it by mixing ordinary low-fire pottery clay with recycled paper pulp.

 Clay from Georgies.comThere are a number of commercial products with very similar names, so I want to be clear that I’m talking about ordinary pottery clay that has paper pulp mixed into it.
-A 25 pound bag of clay costs about $10, if you can find it at a local pottery supply store (shipping is expensive, of course).
-That much clay, with paper pulp added to it, will make a lot of small, child-sized projects.
+A 25 pound bag of clay costs about $25 – $30, if you can find it at a local pottery supply store (shipping is expensive, of course).
+Many pottery stores sell clay that has paper in it, so ask for it as “paper clay.”
+25 pounds of clay, with paper pulp added to it, will make a lot of small, child-sized projects.

 • The clay does not need an armature like paper mache, because it can stand up on it’s own.